SuQuoc/ft_transcendence/README.md

 6. **Access the Application**
 - Open your browser and navigate to `https://localhost:8443`
-- Accept the self-signed certificate warning
+- Accept the missing certificate warning if you have not imported the generated SSL root certificate in your browser.
+In Firefox you can import the certificate under Settings / Privacy & Security / View Certficates.
+Click on Import and then choose src/common_files/ssl_certs/root-ca.crt.

 #### Testing